Please read first:

 Check some hotels in the Metaxourgio neighborhood through our official partner Booking.com.
 Best prices and many hotels you can book and then cancel with no cancelation penalty.

-With its graffiti-painted walls, the vintage clothing stores, and second-hand bookshops nestled in the area’s streets, the Exarchia neighborhood has become known as Athens’ underground area.
+With its graffiti-painted walls, vintage clothing stores, and second-hand bookshops nestled in the area’s streets, the Exarchia neighborhood has become known as Athens’ underground area.